-To apply for Social Security Disability (SSD) or SSI benefits based on disability, a person must first make a claim (fill out an application).
-This is done by contacting the Social Security office, either by phone or by visiting a local office.
-Those who are making SSD claims can file online.
+To apply for Social Security disability insurance (SSDI) or SSI benefits based on disability, a person must first make a claim (fill out an application).
+You can do this by contacting the Social Security office, either by phone or by visiting a local office.
+Some people can file online:

-The best method for initiating a disability claim is debatable.
 As many individuals can attest, getting through on the phone to apply for Social Security can be a difficult task in itself.
-On the other hand, trying to be seen as a walk-in at your local Social Security office can mean hours of waiting simply to be given an appointment to return at a later date.
+On the other hand, trying to talk to someone as a walk-in at your local Social Security office can mean hours of waiting simply to be given an appointment to return at a later date.

-It's probably better to use the phone.
-And by calling when Social Security opens, you can avoid the telephone log jam.
-Also, by calling, you can arrange for a phone interview rather than an interview conducted in-person, if you want.
+It's probably better to call first for an appointment.
+You can arrange for a phone interview rather than an interview conducted in-person, if you want.
 Interviewing over-the-phone is typically more convenient than traveling to the Social Security office.

-If you don't want a field representative's help in walking you through the application process, and you're applying for SSD benefits (only avalable to those with enough work credits), you can file online.
+If you don't want a field representative's help in walking you through the application process, you may want to file online.

 How long a Social Security disability case stays at DDS depends on many factors, such as how many cases a particular examiner has and how long it takes an examiner to gather a claimant's medical information.
 Consequently, a claim may be at DDS for as little as a month, or as long as several months.
 There is really no way to know, even for the examiner, how long a Social Security disability case may take.
 Therefore, when Social Security advises that a decision will be made within 90 to 120 days, take this with many grains of salt.

-Because DDS processes claims, it is pointless to call the SSA to inquire about the status of the claim while the claim is at the DDS.
-However, it is a very good idea to contact the disability examiner while the case is at DDS.
+Because DDS processes claims, it doesn't make sense to call the SSA to inquire about the status of the claim while the claim is at the DDS.
+It does make sense to contact the disability examiner while the case is at DDS.
 This is for several reasons: